What Is Forex Leverage?

 Now because of the unrealized loss of USD 1000 you only have USD 500 free margin.
 Your broker would then demand that you pay an extra 1000 USD to cover your margin requirement.
 This would keep your leverage at 100:1.

-This is called marking to market and your broker will do this whenever the value of your underlying changes.
-If your existing balance doesn’t cover the new margin amount, you’ll receive a margin call.
-This is notice from your broker that they’ll close positons in your account unless you put in more money.
+This is called marking to market and is done on a daily basis.
+If your free margin doesn’t cover the new margin amount, you’ll receive a margin call.
+This will result in the positons in your account being closed automatically to cover the losses.

 Is Leverage Your Friend Or Foe?